nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/seedu/simply/storage/Storage.java)

-The `Storage` component,
+The `Storage` component:
-* can save `UserPref` objects in json format and read it back.
+* saves `UserPref` objects in json format and reads it back.
-* can save the Task Book data in xml format and read it back.
+* saves the Task Book data in xml format and reads it back.

 ### Common classes